beaton/post-lambda-sample/README.md

 1. Create a CloudFormation configuration to deploy a lambda
 1. Create a CI/CD pipeline that deploys both the website and the lambda when new code is submitted.

-I've created this configuration for hosting application admin consoles and developer documentation.
+I've created this configuration for hosting application B2B user admin consoles and developer documentation.
 For example check out https://developer.youi.tv/, which is powered by [Jekyll](https://jekyllrb.com/).

 ## Configuration